averyvery/freeway/README.md

 		{freeway_username} - davery
 		{freeway_category} - css

+		{freeway_matched} - true (convenience - will tell you if freeway matched a route or not) {freeway_info} - outputs a list of debug info

 ## MSM

 Freeway will assume all routes are global, unless you namespace them with your site names: